rails/rails/guides/source/action_view_overview.md

 #### The :as and :object options

-By default <tt>ActionView::Partials::PartialRenderer</tt> has its object in a local variable with the same name as the template.
+By default `ActionView::Partials::PartialRenderer` has its object in a local variable with the same name as the template.
 So, given

 ```erb
 <%= render :partial => "product" %>
 ```

-within product we'll get <tt>@product</tt> in the local variable +product+, as if we had written:
+within product we'll get `@product` in the local variable +product+, as if we had written:

 ```erb
 <%= render :partial => "product", :locals => { :product  => @product } %>
 ```

-With the <tt>:as</tt> option we can specify a different name for said local variable.
+With the `:as` option we can specify a different name for said local variable.
 For example, if we wanted it to be +item+ instead of product+ we'd do:

 ```erb
 <%= render :partial => "product", :as => 'item' %>
 ```

-The <tt>:object</tt> option can be used to directly specify which object is rendered into the partial; useful when the template's object is elsewhere, in a different ivar or in a local variable for instance.
+The `:object` option can be used to directly specify which object is rendered into the partial; useful when the template's object is elsewhere, in a different ivar or in a local variable for instance.

 For example, instead of: